 Many factors can affect the flavor of a cigar.
 Much like the terroir of quality wine or tea, tobacco grown in different reasons vary in their taste.
 There is the filler, the binder that holds the filler together, and the wrapper.
 Some are even then dipped to apply additional flavors.

 Over time, if you pay attention to how your cigars were made and where the ingredients come from, you will get a good idea of how to choose among the different brands to find more of the kinds that please your senses.
+You want to pick from the best maduro cigars for example, with ingredients straight from the source.

 The list below incorporates the best cigars for beginners that will introduce you to a variety of types.